cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

   - /about.html
 ---

 I am an NLP scientist at Dyania Health, an AI Start up company based in Jersey city, NJ.
-My recent reasearch interests are scalable large language modelling.
-Previously I worked on Responsible AI topics.
+My recent reasearch interests are about reasoning of LLM and understanding how LLM aquire knowledge during fine-tuning.
+In the past, I worked on Responsible AI (differential privacy and fairness) topics

 I love to play soccer and badminton when I have free time.

 ## Short bio